rammom/SkySwim/readme.md

 _Note: The users posts are also referenced in a similar fashion_

-SkySwim uses one more collection, however it'll be introduced in the next section.
+SkySwim uses one more collection, it'll be introduced in the next section.